patrick-baker/salary-calculator/README.md

 [x] 1.
 Change font style of headers to be thinner
 [x] 2. add a better color scheme
-[x] 3. possibly add a transparent background image like a money sign
-4. Require all full input fields
+[x] 3. possibly add a transparent background image like a money sign [x] 4.
+Require all full input fields
-5. Forbit the use of symbols in any input box
+[x] 5.
+Forbid the use of symbols in any input box
-6. require id and salary inputs to be numbers
+[x] 6. require id and salary inputs to be numbers
+    7. create more interesting animations on employee addition using jquery
+    8. add more color to page
+    9.